contino/gsd-hello-world/README.md

 # More Info

+## Requirements

+You need to setup the secret `GITHUBTOKEN` to allow for packages to be published to Github Packages.

 ## Artifact Sotrage

 **AWS DynamoDB** was used to keep the demo as simple and self-contained as possible, with the view than it would be replaced by an actual artifact store for a real impelmentation.
 For this reason the demo requires AWS credentials for some actions.